ktpumd/flask-intro/README.md

 Let's just quickly talk about why we need virtual environments.
 Over time, you or apps you have installed onto your computer may have installed many different Python packages and libraries.
 A virtual environment is isolated from all this and acts as a fresh machine with no packages or libraries installed.
 This helps you keep track of what libraries and packages your specific application uses.
 Usually, these requirements are stored in a `requirements.txt` file that we will create later in this tutorial, so don't worry about it for now.

-Use the following two lines to create and then enter the environment call myEnv:
+Use the following two lines to create and then enter the environment called myEnv:

 ```
 $ python3 - m venv myEnv